Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: Construction of solutions to the constraint equations

 \section{Construction of solutions to the constraint equations}

-In this section we want to use the BBGM connection to construct solutions of the constraint equation on suitable manifolds of the form $(M\times I, g_s+ds^2 )$ where $I$ is an interval and $M$ is an $m=(n-1)$-dimensional manifold.
+In this section we want to use the BBGM connection to construct solutions of the constraint equation on suitable manifolds of the form $(M\times I, g_s+ds^2 )$ where~$I$ is an interval and where~$M$ is an $m=(n-1)$-dimensional manifold.

-Assume that $g_s$ is a family of Ricci-flat metrics and that for some $s_0$ there is a non-trivial parallel spinor $\phi_{s_0}$ on $(M,g_{s_0})$.
+Assume that $g_s$ is a family of Ricci-flat metrics with divergence-free derivative and that for some $s_0$ there is a non-trivial parallel spinor $\phi_{s_0}$ on $(M,g_{s_0})$.
 By rescaling we can achieve that its norm is~$1$ in every point.
-We shift them in the $s$-direction parallely with the BBGM parallel transport.
+We shift it in the $s$-direction parallely with the BBGM parallel transport.
 By Prop. \ref{prop.bg.par.par} we obtain a family $\phi_s$ of $g_s$-parallel spinors of constant norm~$1$ on $M$, for every $s\in I$.
-This yields a fiberwise parallel section of $\Sigma_N^{(\#)}M$.
+This yields a fiberwise parallel section of $\Sigma_M^{(\#)}N$.
 Recall $\nu=\frac{\partial}{\partial s}$.

 In the following we assume that $f:I\to \mR$ is a given smooth function and choose $s_0\in I$.
-We define $F(s):=\exp \left(-\frac12\int_{s_0}^s f(s)\,ds\right)$, i.e.\ $-\frac12 f(s)=F'(s)/F(s)$.
+We define $F(s):=\exp \left(-\frac12\int_{s_0}^s f(\sigma)\,d\sigma\right)$, i.e.\ $-\frac12 f(s)=F'(s)/F(s)$.